theupdateframework/pep-on-pypi-with-tuf/README.rst

 Auditing Snapshots
 ------------------

-If a malicious party compromises the community repository, they can sign arbitrary files with any of the online keys.
+If a malicious party compromises PyPI, they can sign arbitrary files with any of the online keys.
 The roles with offline keys (i.e., *root* and *targets*) are still protected.
 To safely recover from a repository compromise, snapshots should be audited to ensure files are only restored to trusted versions.

 In order to be able to safely restore from static snapshots later in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy